Can Two Quantum Cheshire Cats Exchange Grins?: Abstract

 \section{Abstract}

 A common-sense perception of a physical system is that it is inseparable from its physical properties.
-The notion of Quantum Chesire Cat challenges this, as far as quantum systems are concerned.
+The notion of Quantum Cheshire Cat challenges this, as far as quantum systems are concerned.
 It shows that a quantum system can be decoupled from its physical property under suitable pre and postselections.
-However, in the Quantum Cheisre Cat setup, the decoupling is not permanent.
-The photon, for example, and its polarization is separated and then recombined.
+However, in the Quantum Cheshire Cat setup, the decoupling is not permanent.
+The photon, for example, and its circular polarization is separated and then recombined.
 In this paper, we present a thought experiment where we decouple two photons from their respective polarizations and then interchange them during recombination.
-Thus, our proposal shows that that the belongingness of a property for a physical system is very volatile in the world of quantum mechanics.
+Thus, our proposal shows that that the belongingness of a property for a physical system is very volatile in the quantum world.
+This raises the question of reality of an observable at a much deeper level.